-According to the Kaiser Family Foundation, in 2006 4% of employees nationwide were enrolled in High Deductible Health Plans (HDHP) through their employers.
-By 2015, that number had increased to 28% and has remained steady since.
-It makes sense to examine how we can best utilize the Health Savings Account (HSA) that accompany these plans.
+According to the Kaiser Family Foundation, in 2019 26% of employees nationwide were enrolled in High Deductible Health Plans (HDHP) through their employers.
+Let’s examine how we can best utilize the Health Savings Account (HSA) that accompany these plans.

 - A tax deduction for contributions or the ability to use pre-tax dollars to fund the account.